Mxrk23/Active-Directory/README.md

 <p align="center">
 7.2 Signing In as Admin. <br/>
-<br>To use the admin account I’ve signed out from the computers and use my admin credentials to login<br>
+<br>To use the admin account, I’ve signed out from the computers and use my admin credentials to login<br>